trashman1101/MiSTer_meritous/README.md

 # MiSTer_Meritous
-ScummVM installer and 2.2.0 build for the MiSTer platform.
+Meritous installer for the MiSTer platform.

 Install instructions: